-- Working out where you are using fossil fuels in your activities, and who you need to work with to swap them for clean alternatives - Talking to your members about whether they are aware of what they can do about the climate emergency, and work with them to take action - Creating local projects that contribute to the themes in this document, reducing greenhouse gas emissions, increasing biodiversity or spreading awareness, for example - Reading through the 2030 goals: are there any you can commit to?
-Let the Council know!
+- Working out where you are using fossil fuels in your activities, and who you need to work with to swap them for clean alternatives. - Talking to your members about whether they are aware of what they can do about the climate emergency, and work with them to take action. - Creating local projects that contribute to the themes in this document, reducing greenhouse gas emissions, increasing biodiversity or spreading awareness, for example. - Reading through the 2030 goals: are there any you can commit to?
+Let the Council know by sharing your pledge and encourage others to do the same!